-Kontiki Expeditions Ecuador cruises never sails too far from the coast.
+Kontiki Expeditions Ecuador cruises never sail too far from the coast.
 This is beneficial from a health and safety standpoint, in case there's an emergency that requires the boat to head back to land.
 You're never far from it, just in case anyone onboard should need medical attention.

 Celebrating?
 Let Kontiki Expeditions Know!

 Life should be celebrated.
 And what better occasion than your Kontiki Expeditions Ecuador cruise to commemorate something special?
-Maybe it's an anniversary, birthday, honeymoon or even a marriage proposal!
+Maybe it's an anniversary, birthday, honeymoon, or even a marriage proposal!
 Let them know at least 30 days in advance to plan something special.

 On a map, Ecuador is approximately the same size of New York or Washington, with a population of just over 17 million.
 They are nestled between Columbia, to the northeast, and Peru to its southeast.
 Their official language is Spanish, however, expect your crew aboard Kontiki's yachts to speak fluent Spanish and English.
 The official currency of Ecuador is, surprisingly, the US dollar.